-• There has been no recognisable relationship between recovery and grade, and therefore no sample bias.
-Logging Whether core and chip samples have been geologically and geotechnically logged to a level of detail to support appropriate Mineral Resource estimation, mining studies and metallurgical studies.
+Whether core and chip samples have been geologically and geotechnically logged to a level of detail to support appropriate Mineral Resource estimation, mining studies and metallurgical studies.

 Whether logging is qualitative or quantitative in nature.
 Core (or costean, channel, etc) photography.

-The total length and percentage of the relevant intersections logged. • Detailed geological logs have been carried out on all RC drill holes, but no geotechnical data have been recorded (or is possible to be recorded due to the nature of the sample).
-The geological data would be suitable for inclusion in a Mineral Resource estimate.
-Logging of RC drill chips recorded lithology, mineralogy, mineralisation, weathering, colour and other sample features.
-RC chips are stored in plastic RC chip trays.
-All holes were logged in full.
-Core was photographed wet prior to sampling.
-Geotechnical and structural logging was carried on drill core.
-Sub-sampling techniques and sample preparation If core, whether cut or sawn and whether quarter, half or all core taken.
+The total length and percentage of the relevant intersections logged.

+- Detailed geological logs have been carried out on all drill holes, The geological data would be suitable for inclusion in a Mineral Resource estimate. - Logging of core and RC drill chips recorded lithology, mineralogy, mineralisation, weathering, colour and other sample features. - All holes were logged in full. - Core was photographed wet prior to sampling. - Geotechnical and structural logging was carried on drill core.

+Sub-sampling techniques and sample preparation

+If core, whether cut or sawn and whether quarter, half or all core taken.

 If non-core, whether riffled, tube sampled, rotary split, etc and whether sampled wet or dry.

 For all sample types, the nature, quality and appropriateness of the sample preparation technique.

 Quality control procedures adopted for all subsampling stages to maximise representivity of samples.

 Measures taken to ensure that the sampling is representative of the in situ material collected, including for instance results for field duplicate/second-half sampling.

-Whether sample sizes are appropriate to the grain size of the material being sampled. • • • • Core is cut using an automatic core saw to achieve a half-core sample for the laboratory.
-The Company used Industry standard of collecting core in core trays, marking metre intervals and drawing orientation lines.
-RC samples were collected on the drill rig using a cone splitter.
-All of the mineralised samples were collected dry or moist as noted in the drill logs and database.
-The RC field sample preparation followed industry best practice.
-This involved collection of 1m samples from the cone splitter and transfer to calico bag for dispatch to the laboratory.
-Field QC procedures for DD and RC drilling involve the use of alternating standards and blank samples (insertion rate of 1:25).
-No field duplicates were taken.
-The sample sizes were considered more than adequate to ensure that there are no particle size effects relating to the grain size of the mineralisation, which lies in the percentage range.
+Whether sample sizes are appropriate to the grain size of the material being sampled.

+- Core is cut using an automatic core saw to achieve a half-core sample for the laboratory. - The Company used Industry standard of collecting core in core trays, marking metre intervals and drawing orientation lines. - RC samples were collected on the drill rig using a cone splitter.
+All of the mineralised samples were collected dry or moist as noted in the drill logs and database. - The RC field sample preparation followed industry best practice.
+This involved collection of 1m samples from the cone splitter and transfer to calico bag for dispatch to the laboratory. - Field QC procedures for DD and RC drilling involve the use of alternating standards and blank samples (insertion rate of 1:25). - No field duplicates were taken. - The sample sizes were considered more than adequate to ensure that there are no particle size effects relating to the grain size of the mineralisation, which lies in the percentage range.